-It may sound like sci-fi, but in the world we now live in, coffee machines can coordinate with alarm clocks and thermostats can sync with our smartphones to perfectly cool or warm our houses while we’re on the way home.
+It may sound like sci-fi, but in the world we now live in, coffee machines can co-ordinate with alarm clocks and thermostats can sync with our smartphones to perfectly cool or warm our houses while we’re on the way home.

-Getting value from solar
+Getting value from your solar power system

 For solar panel owners, managing energy effectively is perhaps even more important.
 In Australia, solar power can now provide a cheaper source of electricity than the grid.
-But, as solar panels create most of their power during the day when homeowners aren’t typically around to use, surplus solar energy must either be stored in a battery or sold to the grid only to be bought back again after nightfall.
+But, as solar panels create most of their power during the day when homeowners aren’t typically around to use it, surplus solar energy must either be stored in a solar battery or sold to the grid only to be bought back again after nightfall.

 Along with a host of new apps that help you to make decisions on solar panels, such as sunshine calculators and panel trackers, there are also apps that let you monitor and direct your solar usage remotely and in real-time.

-An app managed solar system
+An app-managed solar system

 Redback Technologies’ second-generation Smart Solar Hybrid Inverter is one such system that makes it possible to manage your solar energy via your smartphone or tablet.

-The Smart Hybrid Solar Inverter combines a solar inverter, a battery inverter, and cloud-based energy management software in one unit.
+The Smart Hybrid Solar Inverter combines a solar inverter, a solar battery inverter and cloud-based energy management software in one unit.
 Its smart energy management algorithms ensure you maximise the use of solar energy within your home.
-The system can either do this automatically or it can let you choose where the energy is directed, whether that’s to connected home appliances, to a battery, or back to the grid.
+The system can either do this automatically or it can let you choose where the energy is directed, whether that’s to connected home appliances, to a solar battery, or back to the grid.